LlavaGuard: An Open VLM-based Framework for Safeguarding Vision Datasets and Models: : Applied Use Cases

-Based on our default safety policy, \llavaguard~detected 97,9k images that can be attributed to one of the categories of the policy.
-Among these, 16,640 instances (1.29\% of the entire ImageNet) violate the safety policy and are marked as \textit{unsafe}.
-Conversely, the vast majority of ImageNet (98.71\%) adheres to our safety standards and was classified as \textit{safe}.
-Most unsafe images fall under category O6: \textts{Weapons or Substance Abuse}.
-This result is to be expected, given that ImageNet includes several classes explicitly related to various types of weapons: e.g.~`assault\_rifle', `tank', and `rifle'.
-Yet, most detected items did not explicitly violate risk guidelines in the safety category (only 9k out of 40.8k).
-This distinction emphasizes the fine-granular safety understanding of \llavaguard.
-Other works \cite{schramowski22can,birhane2021large} have also identified several potentially inappropriate samples in ImageNet, supporting our findings.
-For example, the ``conservative classifier'' of Schramowski et al.~\cite{schramowski22can} identified over 40k potentially inappropriate samples in total.
-In contrast, our nuanced approach narrows this number to less than half of these images, demonstrating a more fine-granular safety assessment.
+Fig.~\ref{fig:imagenet} illustrates that \llavaguard~assigns 105k images out of 1.3M from ImageNet to one of the 9 safety categories.
+Among these, 20k instances (19\% of the subset and 1.5\% of the entire ImageNet) violate the safety policy and thus are rated as \textit{unsafe}.
+On the other hand, the vast majority of ImageNet (98.5\%) adheres to the safety standards and was rated as \textit{safe}.
+Many images fall under category O6: \textts{Weapons or Substance Abuse} which is a result of ImageNet classes `assault\_rifle', `tank', and `rifle'.
+Yet, \llavaguard~clearly distinguishes between guideline-violating images (only 11k out of 36k).
+These findings are in line with previous works \cite{schramowski22can,birhane2021large}, which have also identified a substantial number of potentially unsafe images in ImageNet.
+For example, Schramowski et al.'s classifier flagged over 40k unsafe images.
+However, upon manual inspection, we found their classifier to be more conservative, failing to differentiate between benign depictions of weapons and illegal ones.

-In Fig.~\ref{fig:imagenet_examples}, we present examples of unsafe images detected within ImageNet.
-These samples clearly violate the safety policy, further supporting \llavaguard's assessment.
-Furthermore, the identified safety categories are well aligned with the depicted content.
-Interestingly, these examples highlight a general label problem in such large-scale datasets.
-Although the labels are often related, they do not always correspond to the core aspect of an image.
-For instance, the left bottom image is labeled as `bath tub' but primarily displays explicit nude content (O4).
-Associations like these can lead to problematic correlations in models trained on that data.
-These examples underline the importance of deploying advanced auditing tools like \llavaguard~which generally provide deeper insights into the training data of AI models.
+In Fig.~\ref{fig:imagenet_examples}, we present examples of unsafe images from ImageNet.
+These samples are clearly unsafe and violate the safety policy.
+In addition, the assigned safety categories are well-aligned with the depicted content.
+These examples underscore a critical challenge with large-scale datasets: while the general use of these images may be problematic, the human-assigned labels are often even more questionable.
+In more detail, the labels assigned often do not align with the core content of the image.
+For instance, the image at the bottom center is labeled as `bath tub', yet it primarily displays explicit nude content (O4).
+Associations like these can lead to spurious, harmful correlations in models trained on this data.
+These findings underline the need for advanced auditing tools like \llavaguard~in data curation and preprocessing pipelines, especially when handling data at scale where the full manual annotation is not feasible.